 Returns details of questions for a single page of the specified form.
-If the page query parameter has a value of 'next', or is left empty, then the questions that are returned are for the next unanswered page in the application, or the first page if no answers were submitted yet.
-If the page query parameter has a value of 'previous', the questions that are returned are for the page previous to the last answered page.
-In this way, it is possible to navigate through the pages of a form, however it is not permitted to jump directly to a specific page.
+If the page query parameter value is next, or is empty, then questions are returned for the next unanswered page, or for the first page if no answers were yet submitted.
+If the page query parameter value is previous, questions are returned for the page before the last answered page.
+In this way, you can navigate through the pages of a form.
+However, you cannot jump directly to a specific page.